tiagosimoes/FasterChatGPT/README.md

 4. Users need to think too much;
 5. Users need to choose between fast (GPT3.5) and smart (GPT4).

-Some are particularly bad on mobile, and that's what *Faster ChatGPT* tries to address.
+Some of them are particularly painful on mobile, and that's what *Faster ChatGPT* tries to address.

 ## How is *Faster ChatGPT* better?
 - **It always gives suggestions!**